Flora mirabilis / Spyridon Samaras

 logo1_tagline_RGB.jpg

-However, almost a decade ago, a significant portion of the original orchestral musical material was discovered in the musical archives of the Philharmonic Company Mantzaros on Corfu.
+However, almost a decade ago, a significant portion of the original orchestral musical material was discovered in the musical archives of the Mantzaros Philharmonic Society on Corfu.
 In 2016, a copy of this material was entrusted exclusively to the Greek National Opera.
-This new material, along with the surviving original arrangement of two dance excerpts stored in the GNO Musical Library, was reviewed by musicologist, clarinetist, and Associate Professor at the Ionian University, Yannis Samprovalakis.
+This new material, along with the surviving original arrangement of two dance excerpts stored in the GNO Musical Library, was reviewed by musicologist, clarinetist, and Associate Professor at the Ionian University, Yannis Samprovalakis (Hellenic Music Centre).
 Samprovalakis complemented and restored the opera's original arrangement, and also curated the new edition of the score.
-The GNO will perform the opera in its restored form for the first time.

 Musical direction: Konstantinos Terzakis

-Restoration of the arrangement and curation of the edition: Yannis Samprovalakis - Hellenic Music Center
+Restoration of the orchestration, editor: Yannis Samprovalakis - Hellenic Music Centre

 Chorus master: Agathangelos Georgakatos